KardanovIR/waves-book/sections/8-important-aspects/8-0-important-aspects.md

 Data services are available at `https://api.wavesplatform.com/ v0/docs/` for use in mainnet or `https://api-test.wavesplatform.com/v0/docs/` for testnet, but also you can use it on your servers by deploying from the project repository on Github - `https://github.com/wavesplatform/data-service`.

-Data services constantly download information about transactions and blocks on the blockchain and store it in a relational database (Postgresql) to provide a ** o ** greater search flexibility (thanks to indexing).
+Data services constantly download information about transactions and blocks on the blockchain and store it in a relational database (Postgresql) to provide greater search flexibility (thanks to indexing).
 If you still want to use data services on your servers, keep in mind that the Waves blockchain relational database is over 250 gigabytes.

 Date services can also save information on trading on the DEX, for example, information about the history of transactions in various pairs, exchange candles, etc.

 ## Libraries for programming languages

-Within the framework of this book, all examples were using JavaScript and the `waves-transactions` and` waves-crypto` libraries, but besides them there are libraries for other programming languages:
+Within the framework of this book, all examples were using JavaScript and the `waves-transactions` and `waves-crypto` libraries, but besides them there are libraries for other programming languages:

 - JavaScript / TypeScript - [waves-transactions](https://github.com/wavesplatform/waves-transactions)
 - Python - [PyWaves](https://github.com/PyWaves/PyWaves/)